mivano/mindbyte.nl/_posts/2019-02-27-add-http-compression-to-your-httpclient-in-dotnet-core-2-1.md

 <compressed>
 ```

 The client now needs to decompress the body and return the contents.
-Your browser will by default do this already for you, however a HttpClient wont.
+Your browser will by default do this for you, however a HttpClient won't.

 ## Configure a HttpClient